DIBO7/spellmaster/README.md

 * .md files (parhaps)
 * .pdf files (yes, thats right!)

 **NOTE: The 'main' branch automatically deploys to heroku.
-So developing within a new/another branch is adviced.**
+So working and testing within a new/another branch is adviced.**

 ---
 Here is the mockup of the main page (open to changes though!)